A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention

-\textbf{Parallel Inference and Feature Fusion.} A key design in our dual-attention mechanism is the parallel inference scheme, where the self-attention and cross-attention modules work concurrently, as shown in Fig. \ref{fig:architecture}.
-Conventional BGNN-based scheme uses a two stage message passing scheme (variables$\rightarrow$constraints, constraints$\rightarrow$variables) to extract node embeddings.
-The constraint nodes practically work as intermediate messengers, forming information bottlenecks and incurring over-squashing issue.
-In contrast, our parallel design ensures that the intra-type and inter-type relationships are learned separately before fused together, effectively reducing interference between the two aspects and mitigating the information bottleneck issue.
+\textbf{Parallel Inference and Feature Fusion.} A key design in our dual-attention is the parallel inference scheme, where the self-attention and cross-attention modules work concurrently.
+Conventional BGNN uses two stage message passing (variables$\rightarrow$constraints, constraints$\rightarrow$variables) to extract node embeddings.
+The constraint nodes practically work as intermediate messengers, forming information bottlenecks and incurring over-squashing.
+In contrast, our parallel design ensures that the intra-type and inter-type relationships are learned \emph{separately} before fused together, effectively reducing interference between the two aspects and mitigating the information bottleneck issue.
 As the final operation in our dual-attention mechanism, we fuse the learned embeddings as follows:

 where FFN denotes Position-wise Feed-Forward Network.